Xenon789/module-1-challenge/README.md

 ## Usage

 Learned to organize code and make sure code was Semantically correct.
-Attempted to match the appearance of website to image image in Module 01 Challenge
+Attempted to match the appearance of website to image in Module 01 Challenge.

 ## Credits